-- General: In this section, you need to provide details like name, email, industry, address, currency, and other standards and formats for your store.
+- General: In this section, you must provide details like name, email, industry, address, currency, and other standards and formats for your store.

-- Locations: If your business operates from multiple locations, make sure you add all the locations.
+- Locations: If your business operates from multiple locations, add all the locations.

 - Notifications: In this section, you’ll find different types of notifications for customers & staff at different stages of order processing.
 You can click on each notification & customize it as per your needs.